-A. Adding or Changing the Plan Participant's Family Members on the Benefit Plan
+A. Changing Family Members on the Plan

-The Schedule of Eligibility Article lets the Plan Participant know when it is necessary to enroll additional family members for Dependent coverage under the Benefit Plan.
+The Schedule of Eligibility lets the Plan Participant know when it is necessary to enroll additional family members for Dependent coverage under the Benefit Plan.
 Please read the Schedule of Eligibility Article and this section as they contain important information for the Plan Participant.